iter8-tools/docs/docs/getting-started/first-abn.md

 ## Deploy candidate

-Release the application adding a second (candidate) version named `backend-candidate-1`:
+A candidate version of the *backend* component can be deployed simply by adding a second version to the list of versions:

 ```shell
 cat <<EOF | helm upgrade --install backend --repo https://iter8-tools.github.io/iter8 release --version 0.18 -f -